sibir007/abstract/Rust.md

 - This is where you would encounter out of memory errors if your application tries to use more memory than the allocated heap(Though there are many other factors at play here like GC, compacting).
 - Generally, there is no limit on the size of the value that can be stored on the heap.
 Of course, there is the upper limit of how much memory is allocated to the application.

+##### 49. What are the methods of memory management?

+Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
+If any of the rules are violated, the program won’t compile.

+##### 50. What is the problem associated with memory management?

+In most languages without a GC, it’s our responsibility to identify when memory is no longer being used and to call code to explicitly free it.
+Doing this correctly a difficult programming problem.
+If we forget, we’ll waste memory.
+If we do it too early, we’ll have an invalid variable.
+If we do it twice, that’s a bug too.
+We need to pair exactly one allocate with exactly one free.

+##### 49. What Is Ownership?

+Ownership is a set of rules that govern how a Rust program manages memory.

 ##### 52. Ownership Rules?